Linzell/Linzell/README.md

 ### Hi there, I'm Charlie - aka [Linzell][linkedin] 👋

 - 🔭 Working on multiple frontend and backend project using React and Tailwinds
-- 🌱 I’m currently learning everything 😊
+- 🌱 I’m currently learning ThreeJS 😊
-- 👯 I'm looking for an internship
+- 👯 I'm looking for next project
 - 🥅 2021 Goals : Contribute more and learning more 🤣
 <!--
 - 🤔 I’m looking for help with ...